 UHart Should Feel at Home.
 That’s why we offer flexible living arrangements to match your individual lifestyle.

 You will have access to various room types, study lounges, and free laundry facilities.
-We also allow you to choose your own roomate.
+We also allow you to choose your own roommate.
 For your convenience, dining halls, wellness facilities, and academic buildings are just a short walking distance away.

 Each living area has a multiple Resident Assistants (RAs) and a full-time Resident Director (RD), who can help you when you have questions or concerns.